2 September 2010 1 Comment

 A “PPO” (Preferred Provider Organization) is a managed organization of doctors, hospitals, medical facilities and health care providers that provide health care at reduced rates.
 The purpose of the PPO is to offer customers of the health insurance plan access to a many providers who have agreed to offer treatment at a reduced price.
 Most large health insurers use countrywide Networks that allow their members to utilize coverage when they are treated in a state other than where they live.
 Local smaller health insurers, such as Geisinger in Pennsylvania, have smaller focused Networks.

-Affordable family medical insurance plans can provide coverage for your short term needs, a family business, separate individual plans or just basic catastrophic coverage.
-Regardless of your need, we’ll find the policies that meet your budget and benefit objectives.
+Affordable family medical insurance plans through the Marketplace can provide coverage for your short term needs, a family business, separate individual plans or just basic catastrophic coverage.
+Regardless of your need, we’ll find solutions to your problems and provide a clear path so you can easily buy the coverage that you need most, either on or off the Exchange.